lufuhao/bamaddrg/README.md

+# bamaddrg

-bamaddrg: adds read groups to input BAM files, streams BAM output on stdout.
+Adds read groups to input BAM files, streams BAM output on stdout.

 This is intended for use "fixing up" RG tags on the fly so that they reflect the source file from which the aligment originated from.
 This allows the